eCook Meal

 IT’S A GO FOR GREEN BEANS

 Boil the kettle.
 Place a pan (with a lid) over medium-high heat with a drizzle of oil and a knob of butter.
 When hot, fry the halved green beans until starting to char, 4-5 minutes (shifting occasionally).
-In the final minute, add ½ the grated garlic, ½ the lemon zest, and ½ the chopped thyme.
+In the final minute, add ½ the grated Garlic, ½ the lemon zest, and ½ the chopped thyme.
 Fry until fragrant, 1 minute (shifting constantly).
 Remove and place in a bowl.

 BUTTERY, CHEESY LEEKS